 Excellent links with local GP's

-Our Osteopaths are registered with major insurers
+Some of our Osteopaths are registered with major insurers

 Local, friendly business